-One of our readers recently traveled carry-on only to East Africa.
+One of our readers traveled carry-on only to East Africa in 2018.
 Her trip included a variety of activities including a gorilla trek in Uganda, which would almost require a packing list on its own.
 Keep reading to find out how she traveled carry-on only for her three week trip to East Africa!

 Gorilla Trek Packing List

 Written by: Nikki Harrison

 I am back to reality after an amazing 3 weeks in east Africa.
 We experienced gorilla and chimp trekking, amazing safaris, city days, posh meals and beach days.
 We even got “snow” – 6 inches of hail in Uganda the day before our gorilla trek.